Is Honey A Superfood? The Top Functional Health Benefits Of This Delicious Sweetener

-In general honey contains a wide variety of powerful antioxidants known as polyphenols, which have been shown to help combat cancer and promote heart health.
-Additionally it is great for helping in wound and cold protection due to its intensive antimicrobial and antibacterial properties.
-And when you really break down the nutritional profile of raw honey you’ll be amazed at all the goodness hiding in this common sweetener:
+Honey contains a wide variety of powerful antioxidants known as polyphenols, which have been shown to help combat cancer and promote heart health.
+When you really break down the nutritional profile of raw honey you’ll be amazed at all the goodness hiding in this common sweetener:

 - Fat-soluble vitamins A, D, E, and K

 - B vitamins – B6, niacin, riboflavin, thiamin